8th Annual Conference for Promoting STEM

-To register, click HERE.
-The early bird conference fee is $25 effective until October 22 after which the conference fee becomes $30 per person.
-With generous support from Oakton's Student Government Association, we can now offer $5 conference fee for the first 20 students who register.
+To register, click HERE which will take you to Eventbrite.
+The early bird conference fee is $25 effective until Nov.
+1 after which the conference fee becomes $30 per person.
+With support from Oakton Student Government Association, we can offer $5 conference fee for the first 20 students who register.

 For more information or for assistance with lodging, contact Gloria Liu, coordinator, Center for Promoting STEM, at firstname.lastname@example.org or 847.635.1738.